sindresorhus/emittery/readme.md

 #### clearListeners()

-Clear all event listeners on the instance.
+Clear all iterators and event listeners on the instance.

-If `eventName` is given, only the listeners for that event are cleared.
+If `eventName` is given, only the iterators and listeners for that event are cleared.

 #### listenerCount([eventName])

-The number of listeners for the `eventName` or all events if not specified.
+The number of iterators and listeners for the `eventName` or all events if not specified.

 ## TypeScript